 To understand how much better digital human healthcare practitioners can be over chatbots, just take a look at this video:

-Digital humans fulfill a role that is unthinkable in today’s market—on-demand, no-cost medical conversation and in-take.
+Digital human conversational AIs in healthcare fulfills a role that is unthinkable in today’s market—on-demand, no-cost medical conversation and in-take.

 The digital human serves the patient as part of their existing health insurance without an increase in cost, because the organization will realize a DECREASE in cost by deploying the digital human.
 Increased customer satisfaction and decreased operational costs are a rarity in any industry, but most especially in healthcare.